ryancdickson/crp-staging/policy_1-8.md

 - focused only on the specific PKI use case of issuing TLS server authentication certificates to websites.
 - sufficiently detailed to assess the operations of the CA(s) and the compliance with these expectations and those of the Baseline Requirements, and MUST NOT conflict with either of these requirements.

-The immediately above requirements do not prohibit Applicants from maintaining additional policy documents, which may also be considered authoritative by other stakeholders.
+These requirements do not prohibit CA Owners from maintaining additional policy documents, which may also be considered authoritative by other stakeholders.
 However, the consolidated policy document made available to the Chrome Root Program MUST NOT conflict with any additional policy documents that might exist for the corresponding PKI hierarchy.

+The consolidated policy:
+- MUST expicitly state adherance to the latest published version of the TLS BRs, the CCADB Policy, and this policy.
+- MAY explicitly state aderhance to other policies.

 ### 1.2.
 Modern Infrastructures